skavl-media/subrite-auth/README.md

       &code_challenge_method=S256

 It's strongly recommended that you use an OAuth library to generate this link.
+You need to use PKCE.

 If your application is using NextAuth.js, you can use the `@subrite/next-auth-provider` NPM module to generate this link.

 The `STATE` and `CODE_CHALLENGE` will be provied by your OAuth library.

+## Obtaining an access token